The Best Key Lime Pie | A Traditional Key Lime Pie Recipe

 Start by making the crust as it will need to bake and cool prior to placing your filling in it.

-Preheat your oven to 350° and gather your ingredients.
+Preheat oven to 350° and gather your ingredients.

-Melt your butter and set aside, I love my butter melter, I still do it on the stovetop, so my microwave doesn’t get splattered.
+Melt the butter and set aside, I love my butter melter, I still do it on the stovetop, so my microwave doesn’t get splattered.

-In a food processor or blender (I just used my Ninja – love it) whir your crackers into fine crumbs.
-Or place crackers in a gallon sized freezer baggie, crush your graham crackers; if using a baggie, I like to hand crush them as I’m putting them in, then using a rolling pin, roll back and forth until the crumbs are about the same size.
+In a food processor or blender (I used my Ninja – love it!) whir your crackers into fine crumbs.
+Or place crackers in a gallon sized freezer baggie, crush your graham crackers; if using a baggie, I like to hand break them, then using a rolling pin, roll back and forth until the crumbs are about the same size.

 1 1/2 – 2 sleeves of graham cracker equals about 2 cups.
 You can use store bought Graham Cracker Crumbs, but honestly it’s so easy and fresh to make your own.